Love and Other Drugs: The Chemistry of Love Addiction and Relationships

 Love addiction is generally diagnosed after a prolonged obsessive preoccupation with romantic or relationship-driven pursuits.
 It’s often treated through a regular course of counseling and occupational therapies used to treat associated aspects of the condition like depression or anxiety disorder.

 When you start a relationship, or any type of romantic endeavor, it triggers a widespread hormonal and neurobiological reaction that dictates response and behavior (there’s a reason why so many of us make fools of ourselves and why romcoms are so successful).
 One of the primary drivers of this phenomenon is a neuropeptide called oxytocin.
-Oxytocin plays a role in reward, stress, social affiliation, learning and memory processes.
-It is produced by the hypothalamus and is one of the main neurobiological factors in the “warm and fuzzies”.
+Oxytocin plays a role in reward, stress, social affiliation, learning, and memory processes.
+It is produced by the hypothalamus and is one of the main neurobiological factors in the “warm and fuzzies.”
 We experience rushes of oxytocin when we cuddle with our partners, hug our dogs, do things for others, have sex, work out, and share our affection with others.

 Playing and listening to music has also been shown to increase oxytocin and make us feel better, a phenomenon Recovery Unplugged experiences first hand on a daily basis with the clients we treat.
-Data published by the National Institutes of Health (NIH) revealed that 20 open-heart surgery patients in a study who listened to music while on bed rest had higher levels of oxytocin and felt more relaxed.
-Another 2015 study showed that musical improvisation among jazz musicians triggered markedly higher levels of oxytocin during their sessions.
+Data published by the National Institutes of Health (NIH) revealed that 20 open-heart surgery patients in a study who listened to music while on bed rest had higher oxytocin levels and felt more relaxed.
+Another 2015 study showed that musical improvisation among jazz musicians triggered markedly higher oxytocin levels during their sessions.
 Oxytocin has also been shown to rise in people after they complete singing lessons, according to other data.

-In addition to oxytocin, love, sex and general affection also increase dopamine and serotonin, two neurotransmitters that also play a key role substance abuse.
-In the simplest terms, love and affection make you happy and trigger pleasurable responses in a manner very similar to when you use heroin, cocaine or other illicit drugs.
+In addition to oxytocin, love, sex, and general affection also increase dopamine and serotonin, two neurotransmitters that also play a key role in substance abuse.
+In the simplest terms, love and affection make you happy and trigger pleasurable responses in a manner very similar to when you use heroin, cocaine, or other illicit drugs.
 What is different, however, is the incredible unregulated surge that comes when you use; something that no natural behavior can possibly replicate.
 Dopamine is not the sole cause of addiction, but it’s a primary motivator.